Clasher152003/leo-constellation-tracker/README.md

 Track exact real-world satellite positions updated every 2 seconds, click any vehicle to fly the camera directly to it, and compare live telemetry — altitude, velocity, and inclination — across an entire constellation from a single dashboard.

 ![Dashboard overview](docs/images/dashboard-overview.png)
-> **Screenshot to take:** A full-window capture of the dashboard at rest — globe centered, 3–4 satellites visible with their glowing orbit trails, and the sidebar HUD showing telemetry cards.
-This is the first thing visitors see, so pick a moment where at least one satellite is clearly mid-globe (not hidden behind the Earth) and the lighting/day-night terminator is visible for visual interest.

 ---